 Where can I find more information about COVID-19?

 The CDC graphic shown below includes important facts about the Coronavirus to keep in mind and share with your family and friends today.
-Education is key is stopping the spread of COVID-19.

 How do I keep myself and others from getting sick?

 As always, each of us can take steps to reduce the spread of germs including:

 - Avoiding close contact with people who are sick.